atlas-lion91/Deployment_5/README.md

 1. **Infrastructure as Code (IaC) Enhancements**:
   > - Consider using Terraform modules to modularize and reuse common infrastructure components.
 This can simplify the Terraform code and make it more maintainable.
+>   - Consider using an automation tool like Ansible to ensure that configurations are consistent across all environments.
+This reduces the "it works on my machine" type of issues and ensures that what you test is what you deploy.

 2. **Jenkins Pipeline Enhancements**:
   > - Implement a rollback mechanism in the Jenkins pipeline.
 In case of deployment failures, this will ensure that the application can be reverted to its previous stable state.